MulberryBeacon/anarky/README.md

 SLOCCount comes with ABSOLUTELY NO WARRANTY, and you are welcome to redistribute it under certain conditions as specified by the GNU GPL license;
 see the documentation for details.
-Please credit this data as "generated using David A. Wheeler's 'SLOCCount'."
+Please credit this data as \"generated using David A. Wheeler's 'SLOCCount'.\"
 ```

 ## License